JohannesBertram/FNN_Manifolds/README.md

 # FNN Manifolds

-TODO get retina tensor data and ajust in tubularity.

-Code for 'Manifold and Modules: How Function Develops in a Neural Foundation Model' @ Data on the Brain and Mind, NeurIPS 2025.
-See PDF for the paper.
-Arxiv link coming soon.
+Code for [Manifold and Modules: How Function Develops in a Neural Foundation Model](https://arxiv.org/abs/2512.07869) @ Data on the Brain and Mind, NeurIPS 2025.

-For detailed information on the encoding manifold pipeline refer to https://github.com/dyballa/NeuralEncodingManifolds.

 ## Repository Structure